Sildenafil is the main component of Viagra. Sildenafil is a safe and effective treatment for Erectile Dysfunction (ED).

 Combining Viagra and Nitrates

-You require certain minimum blood pressure to take Nitrates for any heart conditions.
-Taking Viagra and Nitrates together can cause a heart attack.
+You require a certain minimum blood pressure to take Nitrates for heart conditions.
+Taking ED pills like Viagra and Nitrates together can cause a heart attack.

-Nitroglycerin, Isosorbide Dinitrate, Isosorbide Mononitrate, etc., are nitrates that may interact with Viagra.
+Nitroglycerin, Isosorbide Dinitrate, Isosorbide Mononitrate, etc., are nitrates that may interact with Sildenafil.
+These medications are used to treat Systemic Hypertension.

 Viagra and Nitroglycerin